-The three-time Formula One driver Niki Lauda leaves a lasting legacy as one of the greatest racing drivers of all time, upon his death at the age of 70.
+The three-time Formula One driver Niki Lauda left a lasting legacy as one of the greatest racing drivers of all time upon his death at the age of 70.

 The man thought by many a fan to be indestructible after his miraculous escape from a horror crash on the Nürburgring circuit in August 1976 passed away on 20 May 2019.

 Ferrari claimed 11 podium finishes in the 1975 F1 season, with Lauda claiming eight to teammate Clay Regazzoni’s three.
-The two contributed six victories between them, for the Italian manufacturer to claim the constructor’s championship.
+The two contributed six victories between them, helping the Italian manufacturer claim the constructor’s championship.

 Lauda impressively registered three consecutive victories in the middle of the season, in Monaco and at Zolder and Anderstorp at the Belgian and Swedish Grand Prix.
-He concluded his first championship success at Watkins Glen, winning the USA Grand Prix to register Ferrari’s first ever win in the country.
-The then-26-year-old started in pole position a marvellous nine times out of the 14-race season.
+He concluded his first championship success at Watkins Glen, winning the US Grand Prix to register Ferrari’s first ever win in the country.
+The then-26-year-old started in pole-position a marvellous nine times out of the 14-race season.

 Lauda ended his driving career permanently at the age of 36 in 1985, with 171 races, 24 pole positions, 54 podium places, and 25 wins.